enriquepablo/peer/doc/domains.rst

 has a *verified* mark, the semantics of which will be explained below.
 Any user can have any number of domains.

-In the user profile view, accesible by clicking on the button labelled with the username in the upper right corner, there is a link labelled **add domain**.
+In the user profile view, accessible by clicking on the button labelled with the username in the upper right corner, there is a link labelled **add domain**.
 Following it, the user is presented with a form to add a new domain.
 In this form the user simply has to fill in the name of the